SpenDM/PIISynthesis/README.md

 * Names
 * Ages
-* US Addresses

-Geographic information more specific than the state level is considered PII.
-The script identifies the state if present and replaces the de-id tag with a randomly selected city and real address found within that state.
-Using a fake address would be easy to search for and find to be made-up.

 * Emails
 * ID Numbers
 *

+## Data Types in Development

+US Addresses

+* Geographic information more specific than the state level is considered PII.
+The script identifies the state if present and replaces the de-id tag with a randomly selected city and real address found within that state.
+Using a fake address would be easy to search for and find to be made-up.

 ## Run